nit-ap/nit-ap/README.md

 <img align="center" src="https://github.com/nit-ap/nit-ap/blob/main/NITAP.png" />

 </p>
 Welcome to NIT AP Developer Club .
-This is the Developer Club of NIT Arunachal Pradesh.
+This is the Student Developer Club of NIT Arunachal Pradesh.
+The main motto of the club is to bring the Open Source culture and ignite its importance in the Students.
+There are different topics and projects in the club where you can contribute and can also add your projects.
+For any queries , please reach out to any of the admins.
 Some important links -
 <ul>
     <li>Visit our institute website <a href="https://nitap.ac.in">here.</a></li>